-The Village's investment in capital assets for its Governmental and Business-type Activities as of April 30, 2019 amounted to \$26,993,097.
-The investment in capital assets includes land, buildings, equipment, improvements other than buildings, underground systems, infrastructure, and construction in progress less accumulated depreciation and the related debt to acquire such capital assets.
-This amount includes a net increase in capital assets (including additions and retirements) of \$5,318,885 for the current fiscal year.
-Detailed information regarding the change in capital assets for Governmental and Business-type Activities is included in the Notes to the Financial Statements on page 35.
+The Village's net investment in capital assets for its Governmental and Business-type Activities as of April 30, 2020 amounted to \$25,607,889.
+The net investment in capital assets includes land, buildings, equipment, improvements other than buildings, underground systems, infrastructure, and construction in progress less accumulated depreciation and the related debt to acquire such capital assets.
+This amount includes a net increase in capital assets (including additions and retirements) of \$1,429,970 for the current fiscal year resulting primarily from the continued construction of the sewer interceptor project for the Bourbonnais Parkway development area.
+Detailed information regarding the change in capital assets for Governmental and Business-type Activities is included in the Notes to the Financial Statements on page 36.